Amsterdam to Bruges - 11 days

 Think of Holland, and inevitably what comes to mind is windmills and water.
 Belgium?
 Chocolate and beer!
 But there is so much more.

 This tour will showcase both countries featuring World War sites, Holland's Delta Works, Belgium's Flanders Fields, and two cities on either end that are as different as they can be.
-If you are interested in history, art, architecture, engineering feats, or you simply love to bike, this tour is for you!
+If you are interested in history, art, architecture, or engineering feats, or you simply love to bike, this tour is for you!

 Highlights